 With fresh berries and sweet cherries, this Cherry Berry Crumble is the quintessential summer dessert.
 You’ll love the irresistible nutty, buttery brown sugar crumble topping!

 When I find myself with small amounts of different ingredients, I try my best to find ways to use them all.
-Recently, I had some leftover cherries from those amazing trifles along with some partial packages of strawberries and blueberries.
-That’s the perfect formula for a fruity dessert with a sweet topping!
+Recently, I had some leftover cherries from making Brandied Cherry Trifles, along with some partial packages of strawberries and blueberries.
+I knew that was the perfect formula for a fruity dessert with a sweet topping!

 This crumble has a lot of good things going for it.
-Not only is it a good way to use up some summer fruits, but it is also quick and easy to put together.
+Not only is it a delicious way to use up summer fruit, it’s also quick and easy to put together.
 Just a few minutes of mixing, a simple assembly, and it’s ready to go into the oven.
-No mixer necessary!
+No mixer needed!

 For the filling: